Emerson/Garfield, Spokane: Corbin Park

 Surrounding the public park which gives this area its name is the Corbin Park Historic District.
 Corbin Park is a four block long by one block wide, oval of a park that was originally home to Spokane's first fairgrounds.
 The oval shape is a remnant of the track that once surrounded the park.
 It is now surrounded by homes built between 1900 and 1925 in the Queen Anne, Tudor Revival, American Foursquare, Arts & Crafts, and Bungalow styles.
-The design of the park was made by the Olmstead Brothers in 1909.
+The design of the park was made by the Olmsted Brothers in 1909.

 The Corbin Park area is located in the northwestern corner of Emerson/Garfield.
 Division Street runs along a ridge above and to the east, while the North Hill ridge rises to the north behind Cora Avenue.
 Post Street on the west and Buckeye Avenue on the north mark the other bounds.
 The historic district itself is much smaller, and contained to only the streets immediately surrounding Corbin Park.
 It includes all properties from Post Street on the west to Normandie Street on the east, which front Park Place, Waverly Place, West Oval and East Oval.